Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Exit-intent technology by OptinMonster tracks your visitor’s mouse movement on the page.

-The moment their cursor moves toward the browser’s close button or address bar when they’re about to leave, a targeted popup appears on the screen.
+The instant someone’s cursor drifts towards the close button or the address bar to leave, a targeted popup appears.

 OptinMonster is a lead generation and conversion optimization plugin for WordPress, used by over 1.2 million websites.